Guide to Setting Up a Juice Bar in South Africa

 With an increasing number of South Africans embracing healthier lifestyles, there’s never been a better time to start a juice bar business.
 A juice bar is a shop that sells a mix of fresh fruit and vegetable juices, that are freshly squeezed on the premises.

-In South Africa we are seeing more juice bar businesses launch, particularly franchises.
+In South Africa, we are seeing more juice bar businesses launch, particularly franchises.
 One of the most well-known juice bar franchises in the country is Boost Juice Bars which offers a range of juices, smoothies, crushes and snacks.

 Like any business, starting a juice bar requires some planning, upfront investment and a lot of hard work.
 If you’re an entrepreneur and wellness enthusiast and you’re ready to invest, follow this guide to start a juice bar.

-Juice Bar trends in South Africa
+Juice Bar Trends in South Africa

 There are many opportunities for businesses that provide healthier alternatives, particularly those that appeal to Millennials and Gen Zs.
 Cold-pressed juices and smoothies are rising in popularity to supplement healthier lifestyle choices such as adopting vegan or vegetarian diets.

-One of the advantages of venturing in the juice bar industry is the opportunity for product expansion.
+One of the advantages of venturing into the juice bar industry is the opportunity for product expansion.
 This includes trendy offerings such as acai or chia bowls, protein shakes, smoothies, and other complementary supplements.

-Getting started
+Getting Started

 Start-up costs for your juice bar include equipment, rent, and other costs.
 The costs will vary depending on a variety of factors such as the type of juice you plan to sell, rental costs and packaging and marketing required.
-Your costs will also depend on whether you will be selling a premium product or more basic offering.
+Your costs will also depend on whether you will be selling a premium product or a more basic offering.

-Location and store setup
+Location and Store Setup

-• Large, commercial grade blenders
+• Large, commercial-grade blenders

 • Juicers to extract juice from your fruits and veggies